arnavxkohli/GRAM-Synth/README.md

     ...
   }
   ```
-  5. A key was not pressed before and remains undressed or was pressed and remains being presses.
+  5. A key was not pressed before and remains unpressed or was pressed and remains being pressed.
 Do nothing in this case.

   The two figure below shows a comparison of key number storing operations under traditional method and decoupled key scanning.
   ![](4.png)